anyone-see/DA-Net/README.md

 # Enhanced Multimodal Depth Estimation via Dynamic Weighted Audio-Visual Fusion and Adaptive Bins

-This repository contains snippets of test code related to [DA-UNet] that are used to demonstrate and validate the methods mentioned in the paper.
-To protect the integrity of the project and sensitive information, we have not released the full research code.We provide the test code of the model to verify the accuracy of the model
+This repository contains snippets of test code for `DA-Net` used to demonstrate and validate the methods described in the paper.
+While the full research code is not released to protect project integrity and sensitive information, we provide this test code to verify the model's accuracy.
+We guarantee to publish the complete training code after the paper is accepted.

 # Dataset
 ## Simulated Datasets